How Much Does it Cost to Make Bread?

 Shopping for Bread Ingredients

 Sugar – We usually buy sugar at Costco.
-However, our local Super1Foods had a fantastic sale on sugar last year.
-We still haven’t gone through all the sugar from that sale.
+However, our local Super1Foods has had great sales on sugar during the holidays.
+That’s what we’ve used in our analysis for the last two years.

 Yeast – I buy active dry yeast at Costco.

-By the way, are you confused about the different types of yeast?
+Confused about the different types of yeast?
 You are not alone!
-I’ve got a great article on different types of yeast that will help a lot.
+Check out my article on different types of yeast to clear things up.

 2024 Cost of Making Bread in a Bread Machine